Nexmo/station/_documentation/en/voice/voice-api/guides/ncco.md

 title: Nexmo Call Control Objects
 navigation_weight: 2
 description: >-
-  To tell Nexmo how to handle a phone call, you must provide Nexmo an Nexmo Call Control Objects (NCCO) when a call is placed or answered.
+  To tell Vonage how to handle a phone call, you must provide a Nexmo Call Control Objects (NCCO) when a call is placed or answered.
 There are various actions available, such as `talk`, `input` and `record`.
 ---